Alex-Costea/Wiles/docs/tutorial.md

 let my_list := [1, 2, 3] : int
 ```

 The syntax is `[elem1, elem2, ...] : type`.
-You can include a trailing comma if you want.
 If all elements are the same type, the type annotation can be skipped:

 ```wiles
 let my_list := [1, 2, 3]